matanolabs/matano-website/docs/log-sources/managed/google-workspace.md

 Matano integrates with your Google Workspace account to automatically pull relevant logs on a regular basis (every 1 min).

+Google Workspace data has [documented delays/lag times](https://support.google.com/a/answer/7061566?hl=en) that vary per table, Matano takes care of ensuring the source is being polled with the appropriate lag time.

 ## Schema

 Google Workspace event data is normalized to ECS fields.
 Custom fields are normalized into the `google_workspace` field.
 You can view the [complete mapping][3] to see the full schema.